An Introduction to Functional dependency in Relational Databases

-\begin{quote} \begin{quote} \begin{enumerate} \item[\textsc{Note 1:}] These are the first version of suggested lecture notes for a second level course on advanced topics in database systems for master's students of Computer Science.
-A prerequisite in algorithms and an exposure to database systems are required.
-Additional reading may require exposure to mathematical logic which seems to be getting outdated going by newer editions of Computer Science theory books. \\
+\begin{quote} \begin{quote} \begin{enumerate} \item[\textsc{Note:}] These are parts of suggested lecture notes for a second level course on advanced topics in database systems suitable for master's students of Computer Science with a theoretical background.
+A prerequisite in algorithms and an exposure to data-base systems are required.
+Additional reading may require exposure to mathematical logic.
+The starting source of this write-up is a survey by M.Y.Vardi listed as reference \cite{vard} - some of the proofs are presented as in \cite{vard}.
+This write-up may be considered as a beginning point to eventually lead to other topics in database dependency theory more appropriate for researchers.
+Database dependency theory is a very rich field that has bearing on more practical concerns pertaining to implementations.
+As a consequence modern researchers have considered deviations from classical approaches to suggest fixed-parameter algorithms under restricted cases for certain intractable design problems. \end{enumerate} \end{quote} \end{quote}